-For the most part, the men and women from around the world who get ordained online through the Universal Life Church can do many of the things “conventional” ministers do in the United States.
-This is because our online church is, for all intents and purposes, a “real” church and our ministers are thus real ministers.
+For the most part, the men and women from around the world who get ordained online through the Universal Life Church can do many of the things "conventional" ministers do in the United States.
+This is because our church is, in fact, a real, bonafide church like any other traditional body and our ministers are thus real, bonafide ministers.

 With a ULC ordination, any one of our ministers can...

 Perform A Wedding

 Many people who are called to the ULC as a result of its overarching mission of spreading universal brotherhood and sisterhood will find themselves at some point asked to perform wedding ceremonies for friends, family members, and occasionally even complete strangers.
 Many people who are unfamiliar with the ULC assume that the nature of our instant online ordination would not allow these weddings to be legally-recognized, but they are wrong.
 In fact, ULC ministers are able to officiate weddings in 47 US states.
 In short, our ordination is considered to be "legal" in the vast majority of the US.